 Welcoming Transit Environment

-RTD seeks to reduce the impacts of criminal behaviors and Code of Conduct violations on agency services and workplaces and, in doing so, to improve community and employee perception of personal and public security on RTD property and vehicles
+RTD seeks to reduce the impacts of criminal behaviors and Customer Code of Conduct violations on its services and in workplaces.
+This strategic initiative prioritizes the safety and security of customers and employees on RTD's vehicles and property.